SAADAT-Abu/scRNA-seq/README.md

 If you use this analysis workflow, please cite:

 Nanduri, R., et al. (2022).
-"HMGN proteins in white adipocyte browning."
+"Epigenetic regulation of white adipose tissue plasticity and energy metabolism by nucleosome binding HMGN proteins"

 ---